-NAMM 2019: Korg’s Gadget is now well-established as one of the best iOS DAWs, and version 2 sees improvements being made not only to this mobile version, but to the Mac one, too.
-And, for the first time, Windows users will be able to get a taste of the Gadget goodness, although they don't have access to the full product.
+Korg’s Gadget is now well-established as one of the best iOS DAWs, and version 2 sees improvements being made not only to this mobile version, but to the Mac one, too.
+And, for the first time, Windows users can get a taste of the Gadget goodness, although they don't have access to the full product.
 Confused?
 Read on and we'll explain.

-First the straightforward bit: there are six new Gadgets in version 2, four of which have been confirmed, with details of the remaining two still to come.
+First the straightforward bit: there are six new Gadgets in version 2, four of which are available now, with details of the remaining two still to come.
 Memphis is a semi-modular analogue synth; Pompei is a 6-voice analogue synth; Taipei is a MIDI Out Control device, suggesting that Korg is looking to open Gadget up as as hub to control your other gear; and Durban is a bass effect processor.

-On iOS, the Gadgets will be available as paid upgrades - the version 2 update itself is free - but on the Mac, you’ll have to pay for the version 2 update but the new Gadgets will come included.
+On iOS, the Gadgets are available as paid in-app purchases - the version 2 update itself is free - but on the Mac, you have to pay for the version 2 update ($100) but the new Gadgets come included.
 Got that?

 Gadget 2 also sports a redesigned user interface, with the main screen view now enabling you to see the status of each track at a glance.
 Smooth tempo change and fade-in/out functions have been added, too.

-Now for the slightly complicated bit: as well as this update to the full-on Gadget, Korg has also confirmed the forthcoming availability of the Korg Gadget 2 Plugins, which will be available for both Mac and PC.
-This will enable those who just want the Gadgets to buy them on their own so that they can be used in any DAW.
+Now for the slightly complicated bit: as well as this update to the full-on Gadget, Korg has also confirmed the release of the Korg Gadget 2 Plugins bundle, which is available for both Mac and PC.
+This enables those who just want the Gadgets to buy them on their own so that they can be used in any DAW.
 The regular price is $199, but you can currently purchase the bundle for $149.

 Hopefully that's cleared everything up, but you can find out more on the Korg website.